-Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1a: Evaluate and minimize impacts on structural integrity of historic tunnels. x Upcoming To be implemented prior to construction in tunnels.
+Reporting Miti gatic n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1a: Evaluate and minimize impacts on structural integrity of historic tunnels. x Upcoming To be implemented prior to construction in tunnels.
 CUL-1b: Minimize impacts on historic decorative tunnel material. x Upcoming To be implemented prior to construction in tunnels.
+Historic American Engineering Record (HAER) documentation was completed in October 2018, pursuant to this measure.
 CUL-1c: Install project facilities in a way that minimizes impacts on historic tunnel interiors. x Upcoming To be implemented prior to construction in tunnels.
 CUL-1d: Implement design commitments at historic railroad stations x Complete The Qualified Architectural Historian completed and submitted the HABS Level III documents to the JPB for all seven of the historic stations.
 Pole placement has been designed to minimize the visual impact to historic stations and all design changes are reviewed by the Environmental Compliance Lead to ensure the mitigation measure is being implemented as the design of the project progresses.

-Reporting Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1e: Implement specific tree mitigation considerations at two potentially historic properties and landscape recordation, as necessary. x x Complete It was determined that the project is not acquiring any ROW at either of the subject properties so all tree effects would be within the JPB ROW.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1e: Implement specific tree mitigation considerations at two potentially historic properties and landscape recordation, as necessary. x x Complete It was determined that the project is not acquiring any ROW at either of the subject properties so all tree effects would be within the JPB ROW.
 Therefore, the APE does not include these two historic properties.
 This measure is no longer needed.
 CUL-1f: Implement historic bridge and underpass design requirements. x Ongoing This measure is being implemented as described during the design process and will be incorporated into the final design.
 The four bridges that are included in the MMRP are rail bridges crossing over another feature.
 Design of the OCS system is taking into account that there are requirements that restrict the design.
 Thus far, the designs for Construction Segments 2 & 4 are in process and designs are not yet complete.
 The D-B will forward to the Architectural Historian once complete.
 CUL-2a: Conduct an archaeological resource survey and/or monitoring of the removal of pavement or other obstructions to determine if historical resources under CEQA or unique archaeological resources under PRC 21083.2 are present. x Ongoing Periodic inspections of ground surface areas along the alignment, in conjunction with cultural monitoring as-needed of project activities in culturally sensitive areas are ongoing.
 The Archaeological Final Report will be provided at the conclusion of construction activities.